hisxo/gitGraber/README.md

 We prefer to reduce false positive instead of sending notification for every "standard" API keys which could found by gitGraber but irrelevant for your monitoring.

+# F.A.Q

+## Why I only see "Github query" and "Status code : 200" in output ?

+_gitGraber display some things directly in the CLI: GitHub request, status code abuse detection (200 or 403)... and if you don't see something like `` [+] POSSIBLE FOO TOKEN FOUND`` its simply because gitGraber did not find secrets tokens for your defined keyword._

+## About the error message "Abuse detection reached for token"

+_This message appears when GitHub detects a large number of requests from your own GitHub token.
+Don't worry, gitGraber can handle this and it will try to use another token defined in the ``config.py`` file.
+Note: This is a temporary limit and you don't need to create another token._

+## Do I will receive same tokens for same repository every time that I run gitGraber ?

+_No, to avoid this, gitGraber stores all repository URLs in a file named `` rawGitUrls.txt``.
+If a repository has already been scanned by gitGraber and found an API key, you will not receive a notification._

+## How do I set a blacklisted pattern for a specific token ?

+_You have to edit the tokens.py file and add the pattern as a list argument when initializing the token.
+FFor example, to add the pattern XXXX to the MAILCHIMP token, the line `` tokensList.append(Token('MAILCHIMP', '\W(?:[a-f0-9]{32}(-us[0-9]{1,2}))\W'))`` becomes `` tokensList.append(Token('MAILCHIMP', '\W(?:[a-f0-9]{32}(-us[0-9]{1,2}))\W', ['XXXX']))``._

 ## Usage

 ``````````